-We are the largest flat-rolled steel producer in North America.
-Founded in 1847 as a mine operator, we are also the largest manufacturer of iron ore pellets in North America.
-We are vertically integrated from mined raw materials, direct reduced iron and ferrous scrap to primary steelmaking and downstream finishing, stamping, tooling and tubing.
-We are the largest supplier of steel to the automotive industry in North America and serve a diverse range of other markets due to our comprehensive offering of flat-rolled steel products.
-Headquartered in Cleveland, Ohio, we employ approximately 28,000 people across our operations in the United States and Canada, of which approximately 20,000 were represented by labor unions under various agreements.
-More than 90% of our hourly workforce is represented by three prominent unions - USW, UAW and IAM.
+We are a leading North America-based steel producer with focus on value-added sheet products, particularly for the automotive industry.
+We are vertically integrated from the mining of iron ore, production of pellets and direct reduced iron, and processing of ferrous scrap through primary steelmaking and downstream finishing, stamping, tooling and tubing.
+Headquartered in Cleveland, Ohio, we employ approximately 30,000 people across our operations in the United States and Canada.
+More than 90% of our approximately 23,000 hourly workforce is represented by three prominent unions - USW, UAW and IAM.